alcesleo/git-101/workshop-2.md

 - `git pull` - fetch and merge
 - `git push` - upload changes to the remote

-### Fixing warnings
+### Fixing problems

 #### Password prompt shows up every time I push

-This is annoying, and there are two ways of doing it.
+This is annoying, and there are two ways of fixing it.
 One is to use SSH, which is a bit harder to set up, or to do this:

 - On Mac: `git config --global credential.helper osxkeychain`
 - On Windows: `git config --global credential.helper wincred`